-On April 23, 2015, Deutsche Bank AG entered into separate settlements with the DOJ, the U.S. CFTC, the U.K. Financial Conduct Authority, and the New York State Department of Financial Services to resolve investigations into misconduct concerning the setting of certain interbank offered rates.
+On April 23, 2015, the Bank entered into separate settlements with the DOJ, the CFTC, the U.K. Financial Conduct Authority, and the New York State Department of Financial Services to resolve investigations into misconduct concerning the setting of certain interbank offered rates.
 The Company is not a named party to the settlements; however, the settlements may have an impact on the Company's ability to defend against the litigations.
-Deutsche Bank AG is also subject to ongoing investigations in relation to the setting of interbank offered rates, including an inquiry by a working group of U.S. state attorneys general.
+The Bank is also subject to ongoing investigations in relation to the setting of interbank offered rates, including an inquiry by a working group of U.S. state attorneys general.
 The Bank is cooperating with these investigations.